kubevault/prometheus-exporter/docs/concepts/vault-server-crds/unsealer/azure_key_vault.md

 ## azureKeyVault.vaultBaseUrl

-`azureKeyVault.vaultBaseUrl` is a required field that specifies Azure key vault url.
+`azureKeyVault.vaultBaseUrl` is a required field that specifies the Azure key vault URL.

 ```yaml
 spec: